State Department: Bill noting Armenian genocide isn't policy

 In a short statement likely to please Turkish President Recep Tayyip Erdogan, the department said the administration's position on the matter is unchanged.

 The Senate voted unanimously last week to recognize the mass killings of more than a million Armenians by Ottoman Turks a century ago as a genocide.
-The House had previously adopted a similar ban over major protests from NATO ally Turkey.
+The House had previously adopted a similar bill over major protests from NATO ally Turkey.

 “The position of the Administration has not changed,” department spokeswoman Morgan Ortagus said in a terse two-sentence statement.
 “Our views are reflected in the president’s definitive statement on this issue from last April.”

-Note: This story has been corrected to show the House previously adopted a bill, not a ban.